bigbluebutton/bigbluebutton-html-plugin-sdk/README.md

 See that this branch (`main`) does not contain any code, that's because this branch is used only for basic documentation.
 If you want further information about the pluginApi features themselves, see the documentation (`readme` files) within the specific branch you are interested in.
 We do this separation because from now on, `v0.1.x` is becoming more and more different from the other one `v0.0.x`.

-If you have any suggestions, requirements or questions, don't hesitate to contat us.
+If you have any suggestions, requirements or questions, don't hesitate to contact us.

 With that said, here it follows the basic documentation of the pluginSdk: